BigSoftVideo/CAVA360VR2.0/docs/README.md

 How to enter a [bug report issue](https://github.com/BigSoftVideo/CAVA360VR-beta-testing/issues/new/choose).
 This link will only work if you have an account on GitHub and are a member of the beta-testing group.

+## Contributing

+Please clone or fork the repo and contribute on GitHub.
+We welcome pull requests on the `development` branch or branches off development.

 ## Feature requests